 - Other Tools – There are other tools such as sharpen, noise, and liquify to help you adjust the photo.

-Some tools will adjust the color of a photo or image or design.
+Some tools will adjust the color of a photo or image’s color or design.
 You can also go to the Adjustment tab, and you can find these tools:

 - Curves – Procreate has a curve function, and it allows you to adjust either individual colors or all the colors.

-Procreate works similar to photoshop in that you work in layers.
-A layer is like a stack of papers that each layer is one top of one another.
-Procreate and the Ipad work together as you would draw on paper and pencil.
+Procreate works similar to photoshop in that you work in layouts.
+A layer is like a stack of papers in that each layer is on top of one other.
+Procreate and the Ipad works together as you draw on paper and pencil.
 And so then you layer each shape you make.
 To do these simple mirror designs, these are the steps that I took:

-- Layer One 1 – Import the original photo – Layer 1, you will first import the photo of the item I want to design or a reference sample of the item I want to design.
+- Layer One 1 – Import the original photo – In layer 1, you will first import the photo of the item I want to design or a reference sample of the item I want to design.
 This is the only thing that should be on this layer.

 - Layer Two – Outline the mirror – I would then outline the mirror frame and then fill it with a color.
 If the rectangle is not completely closed, it will not fill with a color.
 This is an important step since if this step does not work, then the clipping mask will not work.

-- Layer Three – Draw the mirror – On this layer, I draw the mirror.
+- Layer Three – Draw the mirror – I draw the mirror on this layer.
 Again like layer two, I fill this with color.
 When you fill with a color on a shape, you can use any color.